 Running & Debugging iOS Applications

 Start debugging, and use the simulator or device to navigate your application to a breakpoint.
-When a breakpoint is hit the line will be highlighted and Visual Studio’s normal debugging behavior is enabled: you can step into, over or out of the code, examine local variables or use the Immediate Window.
+When a breakpoint is hit, the line will be highlighted and Visual Studio’s normal debugging behavior will be enabled: you can step into, over or out of the code, examine local variables or use the Immediate Window.

-This screenshot shows the iOS Simulator running next to Visual Studio using Parallels on OS X.
+This screenshot shows the iOS Simulator running next to Visual Studio using Parallels on OS: